 In year 7, 8 and part of year 9 pupils follow the Key Stage 3 Curriculum.
 The key strands of study across KS3 are: Number; Algebra; Ratio, Proportion and rates of change; Geometry and measures; Probability and statistics.

-Classes are taught in bands, lower, middle or upper based on their ability.
+Classes are taught in bands (lower, middle or upper) based on current attainment.
 Each band has two classes.
 We use a variety of resources and textbooks to cover the scheme of work.

 We are continually assessing progress in maths and at the end of each term we make any class changes based on progress.
 We also do an initial check in the first half term of Year 7.
 Parents are informed by letter up to two weeks in advance.

 Homework is set twice a week and is generally used to practice skills learnt in class, or a pre-learning task to assess prior knowledge.
 This will usually be written in their homework book but, on occasion, may be online based.

 Assessments are completed regularly throughout the year.

 All pupils are expected to bring their own equipment to lessons: calculator, protractor, a pair of compasses, ruler, pen and pencil are essential.